abrarmudhir/abrarmudhir.github.io/_posts/organisations/2024-08-05-organisations-mongodb.md

       downloaded hundreds of millions of times since 2007, and there have been millions of builders trained through MongoDB University courses.
 To learn more, visit mongodb.com.

+      MongoDB, Inc., together with its subsidiaries, provides general purpose database platform worldwide.
+      The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.
+It offers professional services comprising consulting and training.

+      The company was formerly known as 10gen, Inc. and changed its name to MongoDB, Inc. in August 2013.
+      MongoDB, Inc. was incorporated in 2007 and is headquartered in New York, New York.

+founded: 2007
+ceo: Dev Ittycheria
 tech-stack: MongoDB, Oracle, MS SQL Server, PostgreSQL, MySQL, ETL, Apache Kafka, Java, C++, C#, Python, Node.js (JavaScript), Ruby, Perl, Scala, Go, GenAI, OpenAI API
 categories: organisations
 industry: Software Development